 Perhaps the most crucial feature of this phone is the massive 5,000 mAh battery, which should easily last you a couple of days with its low power consumption, thanks to the low-end components.
 The included 10-watt charger, though, will take a large amount of time to charge your battery, causing you to spend more time tethered to the wall during charging.

 Motorola’s software is a vanilla Android experience with added features like gestures that will make specific tasks like switching on the flashlight much more straightforward.
 However, software updates are a mixed bag.
 Suppose you are confident of using the 5,000 mAh battery to its full potential and are willing to wait for it to charge.
 In that case, the Moto G Power is an excellent option for a budget gaming smartphone; however, if you want a better screen, more memory, and faster storage, it’s best to stick with the other options on the list.

 What makes a great budget gaming phone?

 CPU and Ram

 With the increasing competitiveness, budget smartphones are seeing an improvement in areas like performance.
-The Snapdragon 700 series of processors present in most of these smartphones and a sufficient amount of RAM is capable of playing the latest games at high framerates.
+The Snapdragon 700 series processors are present in most of these smartphones and a sufficient amount of RAM is capable of playing the latest games at high framerates.

-Also, some of the phones employ the use of faster 90 or 120 Hz refresh rate screens when paired with fast processors, are sure to make for a smooth and enjoyable gaming experience.
+Also, some of the phones employ the use of faster 90 or 120 Hz refresh rate screens when paired with fast processors, which are sure to make for a smooth and enjoyable gaming experience.
 Screen features like HDR and high brightness improve viewing in both gaming and content consumption.
 However, these features will be hard to find in budget gaming phones.